Safety Beach (Vic.)

 Income levels sit below national averages according to AreaSearch assessment

 The suburb of Safety Beach had an income level above the national average according to ATO data aggregated by AreaSearch for the financial year ended June 2023.
 The median income among taxpayers was $46,854 and the average income stood at $68,796.
-These figures compared to those of Greater Melbourne, which were $57,688 and $75,164 respectively.
-Based on Wage Price Index growth of 8.25% since June 2023, current estimates for Safety Beach would be approximately $50,719 (median) and $74,472 (average) as of September 2025.
-According to the Census conducted in August 2021, household, family and personal incomes in Safety Beach ranked modestly, between the 33rd and 34th percentiles.
-Income brackets showed that 28.6% of the community earned between $1,500 and $2,999 (2,008 individuals), which was consistent with broader trends across the surrounding region at 32.8%.
-Housing affordability pressures were severe in Safety Beach, with only 82.2% of income remaining after housing costs, ranking at the 31st percentile.
+These figures compared to Greater Melbourne's median income of $57,688 and average income of $75,164 respectively.
+Based on Wage Price Index growth of 8.25% since June 2023, estimated incomes as of September 2025 would be approximately $50,719 (median) and $74,472 (average).
+According to the Census conducted in August 2021, household, family, and personal incomes in Safety Beach ranked modestly, between the 33rd and 34th percentiles.
+The income bracket of $1,500 - 2,999 captured 28.6% of the community (2,008 individuals), which was consistent with broader trends across the surrounding region showing 32.8% in the same category.
+Housing affordability pressures were severe, with only 82.2% of income remaining, ranking at the 31st percentile.
 The area's SEIFA income ranking placed it in the 6th decile.

 Frequently Asked Questions - Income